elementaljs/elementaljs/README.md

 Many Javascript applications will be loaded when the DOM has finished loading and will generally search the entire DOM for elements to attach events to.
 Using Elemental the element gets passed into the function that contains the behavior.
 This enables that function to search the DOM locally and reduce the chance of any changes to the DOM affecting the applications javascript.

+# Best Practices

+See [USAGE](https://github.com/elementaljs/elementaljs/blob/master/USAGE.md) for information on best practices and anti-patterns

 # Development

 ## Dependencies